-- A. A set of skill-based courses are integral to the UG Programs from the first year of the program.
+A. A set of skill-based courses are integral to the UG Programs from the first year of the program.
 These courses are mandatory as part of the University core curriculum.

-- i.
-Emotional Intelligence
+- Emotional Intelligence

-- ii.
-Leadership Skills
+- Leadership Skills

-- iii.
-Quantitative reasoning ability
+- Quantitative reasoning ability

-- iv.
-Verbal ability and communication skills
+- Verbal ability and communication skills

-- v.
-IT Productivity Tools
+- IT Productivity Tools

-- vi.
-Venture Development and basics of Entrepreneurship vii.
-Sports
+- Venture Development and basics of Entrepreneurship Sports

-- viii.
-Cultural Activities
+- Cultural Activities

-- ix.
-Personal Financial Planning
+- Personal Financial Planning

-- B. NPTEL Courses: All students have to register for NPTEL courses, Which are emphasis on emerging areas.
+- B. NPTEL Courses: All students have to register for NPTEL courses, which are emphasis on emerging areas.

-- C. VFSTR Skill Development Centre: Skill Development Centre conducts various training programs for students in association with partner organizations for advanced skill enhancement.
+- C. VFSTR Skill Development Centre: Skill Development Centre

+conducts various training programs for students in association with partner organizations for advanced skill enhancement.

-19.Appropriate integration of Indian Knowledge system (teaching in Indian Language, culture, using online course)
+19. Appropriate integration of Indian Knowledge system (teaching in Indian Language, culture, using online course)

 Life Skills: To enrich the student's skills and make them exposed to diversified fields, Saturdays have been particularly dedicated to organizing co-curricular and extracurricular activities and training students in several activities such as Technical, Cultural, Film making, Yoga, and German Language, Painting, and Fine arts etc. In addition to this, special focus is carried.
-In addition to these, special focus is carried out on conducting activities that improve mental health (group counselling sessions), physical health (yoga and meditation activities) and create awareness of Health and Hygiene.
+In addition to these, special focus is carried out on conducting activities that improve mental health (group counselling create awareness of Health and Hygiene. sessions), physical health (yoga and meditation activities) and create awareness of Health and Hygiene.